-Dialectic thinking directs our attention toward the important role of self-work-or an individual's own "self study," with the goal of building self-reflexivity-and plays alongside and in the service of work outward in the world and with others.
+Dialectic thinking directs our attention toward the important role of intrapersonal self-work-or individual "self study," with the goal of building selfreflexivity-and occurs alongside work with others.
 This self-work entails an investment in a serious, processual self-reflection and a rich dialogue with the self about how we think, how we feel, and finally how we invent time and space as lacking or available.
 The following sections reflect this process of self-reflection, which involves, among other considerations, the work of cultivating emotional intelligence and finding both time and place for the work.
 We offer these examples to begin operationalizing our commitments and understanding self-work as action-oriented and valuable.